Study options & audition requirements

 Stage 2

-Shortlisted applicants will be invited to an online 35-40 minute working session in early January with the panel, which will include a short lesson with each professor.
-A second shortlisting process will then take place and the successful candidates invited to a final round audition in early February.
+Shortlisted applicants will be invited to an online 30 minute working session in late December with the panel, which will include a short lesson with each professor.
+In addition, a video recording to be provided in of yourself performing on your own instrument, or singing.
+The length should be 4-8 minutes.
+This can be accompanied or unaccompanied, but the repertoire should be selected accordingly.
+For composers, a portfolio of your work should be provided instead, which will be discussed in addition to your audition above.
+A second shortlisting process will then take place and the successful candidates invited to an in-person final round audition in early February.

 Stage 3

-The selected candidates will be invited to work with ensembles at the RCM, as well as a short interview.
-They will also take part in online discussion with the conducting professors and an RCM composer (whose work they will conduct in the final round) and separately a chance to discuss life at the RCM with the present students.
+The selected candidates will be invited to work with an orchestra and ensemble at the RCM, as well as a short interview.
+They will also take part in a group discussion with the conducting professors and an RCM composer (whose work they will conduct in the final round) and separately a chance to discuss life at the RCM with the present students.

 Principal studies